kylesalcedo/kylesalcedo/README.md

 ### 👌 prompt engineer, ai/ml, python.

 - Currently working on building CTO and PM skills.
+- If there's something I do daily, I work towards automating and/or optimizing it.
 - Responsible for user feedback/experience/statistics for products I work with.

 <!--